Ramprasad4121/anemia-nail-detection/README.md

 ## Medical Disclaimer

-This system is intended for **research and educational purposes only**.
+This system is still in **development stage**.
 It is **not a substitute** for professional medical advice or diagnosis.
 Always consult qualified healthcare providers.